fransimo/fransimo_info/content_book/docs/cv/_index.md

 # Fran Simó

-Art, touch and code to walk the path together.
+Art, presence and code to walk the path together.

 {{% columns %}}